Lewis Mayo (footballer): Loan moves

 In the January 2020 transfer window, Mayo joined Scottish Championship side Partick Thistle on loan until the end of the season with the Maryhill side.
 Mayo made his debut in a 0–0 draw at home to Queen of the South, receiving a man of the match award for his performance.
 Due to the Coronavirus pandemic cutting short the season, Mayo's loan was ended early as he returned to Rangers after making 3 appearances for The Jags, with his game time being limited due to being injured upon signing.

 Mayo moved on a season-long loan to Scottish Championship side Dunfermline Athletic in September 2020.

 He was loaned to Partick Thistle for a second time in July 2021.
 Mayo scored his first Thistle and career goal, scoring the winner in a 1-0 win over Hamilton Academical.

 In June 2022, Mayo joined newly promoted Kilmarnock on a season-long loan.

 Kilmarnock

 On 20 July 2023, Mayo joined Kilmarnock for an undisclosed fee, signing a three-year deal.

+Aberdeen

+On 28 May 2026, Mayo agreed to join Scottish Premiership club Aberdeen on a three-year deal.